 About the Artist

-She continued to paint and after moving again, this time to Ankara Turkey, she exhibited her work at Urart Gallery and wrote art criticism for the Turkish Daily News.
-Lunsford's six years in Turkey were pivotal in her development as an artist.
-She was part of a lively artistic community and continues this association through Apel Galeri in Istanbul, run by Nuran Terzioglu.
-Lunsford's abiding interest in shadow theater led her to Metin And, an authority on traditional Turkish theater who encouraged her study of Karagöz and urged her to experiment with new media in developing modern shadow theater.
-Lunsford's contemporary production "Gölgeli Oyunu" was staged at the British Council for the first Sanart Arts Symposium in 1992
+Lunsford’s abiding interest in shadow theater led her to Karagoz, (Turkish traditional folk shadow theater) and Metin And, an authority on traditional folk theater, who encouraged her interest in Karagoz and urged her to experiment with new media in developing modern shadow theater.
+Lunsford’s contemporary shadow theater production “Golgeli Oyunu” was staged at the British Council for the first Sanart Arts Symposium in 1992.

-Upon her return to the United States, she ran a small gallery in Brooklyn, Wisteria Artspace where she curated monthly exhibitions and staged small theatrical productions, including shadow theater.
-She collaborated with Jill Renier and Peggy Swain on a series of shadow shows based on Caribbean folk tales.
-During this time Lunsford expanded her performance skills by studying comedy with Rob Weinstein, which led to a stint as a stand up comic.
+In the early 90’s Lunsford ran Wisteria Artspace in Brooklyn where she curated regular exhibitions and performances, including shadow theater.
+She collaborated with Jill Reinier of Flying Bridge Community Arts and Peggy Swain on shadow plays based on Caribbean folk tales.
+During this time Lunsford expanded her writing and performance skills by studying comedy with Rob Weinstein, which led to a stint as a stand up comic.
+Lunsford also studied sculpture with Paul Lucchesi in Italy and later created and exhibited sculpture in Vallauris, France.